DjangoGirls/tutorial/en/deploy/README.md

 Go to [GitHub.com](https://www.github.com) and sign up for a new, free user account.
 (If you already did that in the workshop prep, that is great!)

 Then, create a new repository, giving it the name "my-first-blog".
-Leave the "initialise with a README" tickbox un-checked, leave the .gitignore option blank (we've done that manually) and leave the License as None.
+Leave the "initialize with a README" tickbox un-checked, leave the .gitignore option blank (we've done that manually) and leave the License as None.

 <img src="images/new_github_repo.png" />